Quilted Placemat Patterns; a Fat Quarter Project

 To sew the Quilted Placemats:

-#2.
-Cut your fusible fleece to measure 14″ x 17″.
-Iron the fusible fleece onto the back side of one of your 15″ x 18″ fabric pieces….making sure to center it in the middle of the fabric.
+- Cut your fusible fleece to measure 14โณ x 17โณ.
+Iron the fusible fleece onto the back side of one of your 15โณ x 18โณ fabric pieces, making sure to center it in the middle of the fabric.

-#3.
-Place your two 15″ x 18″ pieces of fabric on top of one another, rights sides together, aligning all four sides.
-Now stitch around the perimeter of the fabric.
-Use a generous quarter inch seam allowance and leave a 2″ opening so that you can turn your placemat right sides out.
+- Place your two 15โณ x 18โณ pieces of fabric on top of one another, rights sides together, aligning all four sides.
+Now, stitch around the perimeter of the fabric.
+Use a generous quarter-inch seam allowance and leave a 2โณ opening to turn your placemat right sides out.

-#4.
-Using the 2″ opening turn your placemat right sides out.
-Iron flat. *Note: For crisper corners clip corners before turning and use a point turner to push out corner tips.
+- Using the 2โณ opening, turn your placemats’ right sides out.
+Iron flat. *Note: For crisper corners, clip corners before turning and use a point turner to push out corner tips.

-#5.
-Top stitch around the entire perimeter of the placemat using a quarter inch seam allowance.
-Pay special attention when stitching across the 2-inch opening to make sure both top and bottom fabric of the placemat is stitched closed.
+- Top stitch around the entire perimeter of the placemat using a quarter-inch seam allowance.
+Pay special attention when stitching across the 2-inch opening to ensure that both the top and bottom fabric of the placemat are stitched closed.

-At this point, you can be finished with your placemat and it will be darling.
-However, if you would like to quilt it simply….
+- You can finish your placemat at this point, and it will be darling.
+However, if you would like to quilt it simplyโฆ.

 How to Quilt the Placemat:

-#6.
-Find a design element in your fabric to quilt along and stitch along that element.
-On this placemat I used the stripes as my guide…but…if your fabric does not have an obvious design element use a ruler and a chalk pencil to draw either stripes or a grid and then follow those lines with your sewing machine.
+- Find a design element in your fabric to quilt and stitch along that element.
+On this placemat, I used the stripes as my guide, but if your fabric does not have a prominent design element, use a ruler and a chalk pencil to draw either stripes or a grid, and then follow those lines with your sewing machine.
 The fusible fleece will give your quilting stitches a cute texture without being too poofy.

 About the Makers:

-We are Elizabeth and Elizabeth, two girls who married brothers and ended up with the exact same name.
-We are also the same age, both former school teachers, have the same number of children, live in the same county, have dogs rescued from the pound, and share a love for sewing, quilting and the art of homemaking.
+We are Elizabeth and Elizabeth, two girls who married brothers and ended up with the same name. ย We are also the same age, both former school teachers, have the same number of children, live in the same county, have dogs rescued from the pound, and share a love for sewing, quilting, and the art of homemaking.

 Other Projects from Simple Simon & Co: